radiantearth/stac-spec/best-practices.md

 - **Point Clouds**: Different attributes or returns in LiDAR data
 - **Any other logical subdivision** of data within an asset

-**Domain-Specific Semantics**
+##### Domain-Specific Semantics

 Extensions provide domain-specific semantics for bands:

 - The [EO Extension](https://github.com/stac-extensions/eo) adds spectral properties (wavelength, common names)
 - The [Datacube Extension](https://github.com/stac-extensions/datacube) connects bands to dimensions and provides variable-specific metadata
 - The [Raster Extension](https://github.com/stac-extensions/raster) adds sampling and scaling information

 This approach allows STAC to maintain a consistent structure while accommodating the specific needs of different data types.
-The key principle is that "bands" represent the **components of an asset** - a concept that remains consistent regardless of the domain.
+The key principle is that "bands" represent the **components of an asset**, a concept that remains consistent regardless of the domain.

 #### Single band